MichaelCurrin/learn-to-code/en/topics/scripting_languages/Ruby/README.md

 #### macOS

-_Note that since Catalina, the system Ruby's dependencies are locked, so running this below will install a **separate** version of Ruby with its own dependecies.
+_Note that since Catalina, the system Ruby's dependencies are locked, so running this below will install a **separate** version of Ruby with its own dependencies.
 Running the steps below may cause **problems** on earlier version of macOS._

 Based on this [article](https://medium.com/faun/macos-catalina-xcode-homebrew-gems-developer-headaches-cf7b1edf10b7)